 However, often the drive is unable to read data from the damaged sectors, and the Retry mode can last for a very long time before the drive decides to give up on a particular sector and return an error with a timeout.

 If Insight simply waited for each Read sectors command to be completed:

-command.
-At the moment of the second Reset, a new entry will appear in the Imaging
+If the device is still running the Read Sectors command, even after the first Reset attempt, Insight will wait 3 seconds and perform the second Reset command.
+At the moment of the second Reset, a new entry will appear in the imaging Log reading

-In Insight’s default settings the Max consecutive Power Cycles option is set to five.
-Should all five Power cycles be unsuccessful, Imaging will be automatically terminated.
-It can be resumed afterwards, and Insight will continue to image all remaining sectors.
+In Insight’s default settings, the Max consecutive Power Cycles option is set to five.
+If all five Power cycles are unsuccessful, imaging is terminated.
+It can be resumed afterward, and Insight will continue to image all remaining sectors.